bundickm/TL_Resources/Unit 1/Sprint 2/Day 5.md

 Post the following in your channel at 11:00 AM:
 ```
-The <SUBJECT> sprint challenge is officially over!
+The Statistics sprint challenge is officially over!
 If you haven't done so already, please DM me a link to your sprint challenge.
 1-on-1's will begin after lunch, see you then.
 ```